-The Brandon Avenue and Green Street project is a $19M utility and infrastructure upgrade to the Brandon Avenue District at the University of Virginia.
+The Brandon Avenue and Green Street project was a $20M utility and infrastructure upgrade to the Brandon Avenue District at the University of Virginia.
 The redesigned streetscape combines a multitude of circulation, infrastructure, and recreational functions, providing an attractive setting for new university buildings, including student housing, new academic buildings, and the new Student Health and Wellness Center.
-The Green Street and adjacent park spaces will link significant circulation corridors, providing a transition between historical and contemporary landscapes and character zones.
+The Green Street and adjacent park spaces will link significant circulation corridors, providing a transition between historical and contemporary landscapes.

-Central utilities being installed include UVA electrical service, telecom, sanitary sewer and stormwater service, low-temperature hot water, chilled water, and domestic water service.
-In addition, the existing stormwater management facilities located on-site will be upgraded to improve the function and aesthetics of the facilities, and part of the road will be realigned to allow better access to the Outpatient Surgery Center.
+Central utilities installed included UVA electrical service, telecom, sanitary sewer and stormwater service, low-temperature hot water, chilled water, and domestic water service.
+In addition, the existing stormwater management facilities located on-site were upgraded to improve the function and aesthetics of the facilities, and part of the road was realigned to allow better access to the neighboring Outpatient Surgery Center.

 Building a Collaborative Schedule

-This project takes place at a busy crossroads at UVA, amongst an active outpatient surgery center, a student housing facility, and adjacent to two more construction projects.
+This project took place at a busy crossroads at UVA, amongst an active outpatient surgery center, a student housing facility, and adjacent to two concurrent construction projects.
 Barton Malow developed multi-phased logistics plans to facilitate collaborative planning sessions between the active user groups, adjacent construction teams, and owner’s representatives.
-These plans accommodate traffic from fire lanes, pedestrians, construction, and public vehicle traffic, as well as work area relationships, site delivery access, timing information, and more.
+These plans accommodated traffic from fire lanes, pedestrians, construction and public vehicle traffic, as well as work area relationships, site delivery access, timing information, and more.
 Barton Malow delivered this detailed and collaborative approach to planning and logistics to ensure a safe, efficient, productive construction execution.